Sirens and Siren Control Gear

 This older 'Auto Memota' contactor, found on the former WW2 panels has only three switched poles.
 In the gallery front view, the electromagnet is underneath the fixed contacts and attracts the spring loaded armature down towards it making three heavy duty contacts.
 The two connections to the electromagnet's coil are at the front of the picture.

 Patrick Bean sent me this nice detailed picture of a siren.
 If you look carefully, two cables come up the pole.
 One cable connects directly into the siren body.
 This is the 3-Phase A.C. supply to the motor.
 The other goes to the 4 way junction box under the grey thermostat box.
 At the 3 and 9 O'clock position, wires come out to the fan units and go into another junction box where two 'Pyro' type of copper clad heater wires come out.
 Each fan assembly has a 1 kilowatt heating element to prevent it icing up in the British weather.

 Pole Mounted Sirens

 In rural areas Fire Stations are often manned by part time personnel.
 In the days before personal pagers, retained firemen had a bell inside their house.
 When away from the bell at home, a siren at the firestation would sound to tell them to make their way to man the fire appliance.
-This siren usually served a dual purpose and could be used for civil defence purposes by operating a switch at the fire station.
+This siren which usually was mounted on the drill tower served a dual purpose and could be used for Civil Defence purposes by operating a switch at the fire station.

 The Home Office used a standard arrangement for the siren station as detailed in this sheet kindly provided by Russell Barnes.
 This planning guide shows the sizes and weights of the various components parts making up a complete station.
 The siren controls where located on the switch panel described in the next sub-topic.